jeremytammik/tbc/a/1523_multi_lang_resource.md

 Andrey's [NuGet Revit API package](http://thebuildingcoder.typepad.com/blog/2016/12/nuget-revit-api-package.html), now updated to support the recent additional Revit 2017.X.Y releases.

-Andrey's reason for raising the thread in the first place was a weire behaviour setting the UI culture in Revit 2017.1.1, which I passed on to the development team for further exploration.
+Andrey's reason for raising the thread in the first place was a weird behaviour setting the UI culture in Revit 2017.1.1, which I passed on to the development team for further exploration.

 However, Andrey provides a workaround for that too, in the module [RevitPatches.cs](https://github.com/Andrey-Bushman/RevitMultiLanguageAddInExample/blob/master/RevitMultiLanguageAddInExample/RevitPatches.cs):